 - Objects to which restrictions apply should not be disposed of until reasonable efforts are made to comply with the restrictive conditions.
-If practical and reasonable to do so, considering the value of the objects in question, the Commission should notify the donor if it intends to dispose of such objects within ten years of receiving the gift or within the donor’s lifetime, whichever is less.
+If practical and reasonable to do so, considering the value of the objects in question, the Commission should notify the donor if it intends to dispose of such objects.
 If there is any question as to the intent of force of restrictions, the Commission shall seek the advice of the City Attorney.

 - City Attorney’s Opinion: The City Attorney shall be consulted regarding any restrictions that may apply to a specific work.

 - Rationale: An analysis of the reasons for deaccessioning and its impact on the Collection and the artist, and an evaluation of the artwork.